Both. The answer is both.

 For many, the benefits of a shavette are obvious: they are dirt cheap compared to straight razors, never need stropping or honing, and give you all of the precision of a traditional straight razor.
 So why not ditch the classic razor all-together?
 Let’s discuss the pros and cons.

-Just like doing a full shave, you can’t get more precise than a straight razor.
-There’s no safety guard to get in your way like on a DE razor.
-Also, using the point of the straight, being able to pick off individual hairs from your beard is extremely satisfying.
+You can’t get more precise than a straight razor.
+There’s no safety guard to get in your way like on a DE razor or cartridge, and you can easily use the razor's tip to pick off individual hairs from the edge of your beard.
+It's very satisfying.

-All in all, the choice is yours.
-While these razor are often tricker to use than a conventional straight razor, they are still a great way to shave.
+While these razors are often trickier to use than a conventional straight razor, they are still a great way to shave.
 You will get less irritation and a closer shave than a modern cartridge razor, you will create far less waste, and they are incredibly affordable at $30-40 to get started.
 They travel easily and don’t require the maintenance of a straight razor.

-In order to be successful with a shavette, be sure to use a good shaving cream and a shaving brush to protect your skin and soften your whiskers.
-An aftershave balm will soothe the skin, and an alum block is useful to deal with any cuts.
+In order to be successful with a shavette, be sure to use good shaving cream and a shaving brush to protect your skin and soften your whiskers.
+An aftershave balm helps to soothe the skin following the shave, and an alum block is useful to deal with any cuts.
 If you’re just edging up the beard, a pre-shave product will offer the glide and protection that you need while allowing you to see what you’re trimming.
 Keep a razor blade bank handy for the old blades, even dull blades are still far too sharp to be safe in the garbage.